dspeyer/dspeyer.github.io/magic.md

 3. Greater Hex: Target takes -X penalty to all skills and saving throws (cost: 3*X)
 4. Blindness/Etc: Target loses a sense (cost: 4)
 5. Confusion: Target looses a mental faculty, such as words, arithmetic or theory-of-mind (cost: 10)

+Blindness/Etc can be used to shut down Othersenses (e.g. Soul Sight).
+If you attempt to shut down a sense the target does not have, the target loses a random sense instead.

 ## Materialism